parsecsv/parsecsv-for-php/README.md

 **Add row/entry to end of CSV file**

-_Only recommended when you know the extact structure of the file._
+_Only recommended when you know the exact structure of the file._

 ```php
 $csv = new parseCSV();